The Best Running Vests for Women to Stay Hydrated Mile After Mile

 As a runner, your accessories (read: gear) are almost as important as the miles.

 If it's nighttime, you need something with a reflective sheen.
-If it's humid, you need something breathable with a hydration pack.
-If you're going on a longer run, you need something with water and room to stash your snacks and keys.
-That's where running vests come in.
+If it's humid, you need something breathable and sweat-wicking.
+If you're going on a longer run, you need something that can hold your favorite water bottle or a hydration sleeve, along with room to stash your snacks and keys.

 Lululemon Enlite Hydraffinity Vest

 No matter how comfortable a run vest is, it's almost impossible to find one you can wear with just a sports bra.
 Armpit and side chafing?
 Pass.
-Well, impossible, that is, until Lululemon launched the Enlite Hydraffinity Vest which innovatively combines the support of a high-performance bra with a hydration pack.
+Well, impossible, that is, until you slip into Lululemon's Enlite Hydraffinity Vest, which innovatively combines the support of a high-performance bra with a hydration pack.

 CamelBak Ultra 10 70oz.
 Hydration Vest

 When it comes to hydration packs, it doesn't get any more classic than a CamelBak.
 This 70-ouncer is surprisingly spacious.
 In addition to the water bladder, there are two zippered sections perfect for storing anything from electrolyte gummies and protein bites to a fresh pair of socks and stick of deodorant.
-The straps are also cushioned; I wore it once during a half-marathon and it didn't chafe.
-(Related: How to Prevent Chafing While Running).
+The straps are also cushioned, so you can expect zero chafing on neighborhood jogs or long marathons.
+(Related: How to Prevent Chafing While Running)

 CamelBak HydroBak 50 oz.
 Hydration Pack